jon-fox/raspberry-mcp/WALKTHROUGH.md

 1. Required operations first: `power_on`, `power_off`
 2. Optional operations next: `speed_up`, `speed_down`, etc.

-Wait 1-2 seconds between button presses.
+The signals should automatically be received

 ### 4. Register Device Mappings

-Instruct the MCP to register your device with the captured signals.
+Instruct the MCP to register your device with the captured signals in the order the buttons were pressed.
 This calls the `SubmitMappings` tool:

-"Register the living room fan with power_on and power_off as required operations, and speed_up, speed_down, and oscillate as optional operations.
-Use the signals captured in the last 20 seconds."
+"Submit the mappings for the living room fan, I pressed power on, power off, speed up, and speed down in the last 2 minutes."

 The tool matches captured signals to operations in chronological order.
 Device configuration is saved to `/home/pi/.raspberry-mcp/devices.json`.